 One of our guidelines says “We will respect one another”.
 In a moment you’ll work with a new partner in breakout rooms.
 Let’s take a moment to brainstorm ways we can show respect to new partners.
 What might respect look, sound, or feel like in this context?

 Guidelines for behavior also need to be flexible so that students who are struggling can be given the time and space to follow them.
 Teachers can help students contextualize missteps by reminding everyone that mistakes are central to learning and not something to be afraid of or embarrassed about.
-Teachers can assure students that rules will occasionally be broken and clarify their role in helping everyone learn and grow when this happens.
+They can assure students that rules will occasionally be broken and clarify their role in helping everyone learn and grow when this happens.
 Teachers can create a sense of safety and predictability by letting students know upfront how they will respond to misbehavior and clarifying how the strategies serve to help everyone learn from mistakes.

-Lead with curiosity.
 All behavior is communication, and rule-breaking or off-task behavior can give teachers information about the mental and physical health of their students.
 Compassionate discipline requires educators to begin by asking themselves some questions:

 Let the answers to these questions guide your next steps in addressing the behavior.
 In some cases, the answers offer immediate clarity and provide direction for how to adjust or reteach expectations.
 In other cases, they may lead you to seek more information before taking any action.

-Collaborate with students.
 Before responding, stay curious.
 Take steps to learn more about what’s happening from the child’s point of view.
 One way to do this is to ask some open-ended questions before initiating a consequence.
 Open-ended questions have no right or wrong answer and instead invite any reasoned or relevant response.
 Asking open-ended questions helps students share their perspectives and feelings and helps teachers better understand how to support them in the future.
 For example:

 Teachers often use problem-solving strategies after they’ve tried other interventions, such as consequences, without a lasting effect.
 Another way teachers can lead with curiosity is to try a problem-solving strategy first, such as a problem-solving conference.